Warfaze: 1999–2008

-পথচলা (Pothchala) (2009)
+2009-2012

-Following the release of a compilation album (sponsored by Nokia) which includes re-recorded versions of their songs along with a couple of new singles titled "Tomake" and "Omanush", the band began touring extensively.
+Following the release of a compilation album titled Poth Chola (sponsored by Nokia) which includes re-recorded versions of their songs along with a couple of new singles titled "Tomake" and "Omanush," the band began touring extensively.
 With a new and stable lineup since 2007 that had stayed together for almost more than 5 years then, the band went on to celebrate their silver jubilee at a gala concert, which featured performances from both past and present members of Warfaze at the Winter Garden, Hotel Sheraton, Dhaka.
 Tipu announced that a live concert recording album was planned, along with a new studio album which later came out in 2012 titled Shotto.

 The band continued to experiment with their sound with the release of a fusion album entitled Somorpon, merging elements of heavy metal with traditional Bangladeshi folk music as a tribute to Hason Raja, Lalon, and Baul Shah Abdul Karim working with Sumon's band Aurthohin and solo artist Habib Wahid.
 Warfaze tributed the songs of Lalon, Aurthohin tributed the songs of Hason Raja and Habib Wahid tributed the songs of Baul Shah Abdul Karim.

-সত্য (Sotto) (2012)
+2013-present

-Shotto, the new album was released on 21 October 2012 featuring the same line-up as in Poth Chola.
-Tracks from the album include "Agami", "Na", "Purnota", "Shotto", "Jedin", "Rupkotha", "Jonosrot", and "Projonmo".
-The album also included an unreleased single from the early 2000s called "Protikkha".
+Shotto was released on 21 October 2012 featuring the same line-up as in Poth Chola.
+The album was a huge commercial success with hit tracks like "Purnota" and "Rupkotha."
+The album also included an unreleased single from the early 2000s called "Protikkha."

-With Oni Hasan taking a break for his studies in the United Kingdom and Kamal recovering from surgeries, the band asked Faisal (from Metal Maze), Samir (from Powersurge), and Shrapnel Method to perform as guest members on live shows.

-With Oni playing lead guitar in the band, the sound of the album got significantly changed.
-Along with Kamal's shredding, Oni's heavy groove metal riffs were introduced.
-As well as his jaw-dropping dive bombs, whammy pedal uses, melodic fast arpeggiated solos with sweep picking can be heard.

 At midnight on 13 February 2013, Warfaze performed at the Projonmo Chattar to show their support for the Shahbag protest in Dhaka, Bangladesh, in demand of capital punishment for Abdul Quader Mollah and all the other accused war criminals of the 1971 Liberation War of Bangladesh.
 It also marked the return of Kamal with his solos.

-In late 2014, Oni Hasan left the band to pursue higher education.

-Warfaze has performed their mega reunion Legacy Concert on 30 January 2015 to celebrate 30 years of music-making, The legacy concert took place at Gulnaksha Hall, International Convention City in Bashundhara Residential Area, Dhaka.
-The celebration has brought together four of its past members – Babna Karim, Sunjoy, Balam, and Romel Ali – with its current line-up on the stage.
-On their Facebook page on 7 April 2016 they announced that Mizan has left the band.
-Later they announced Palash Noor as their new vocal.
+Currently, they are working on their upcoming compilation album 'Pothchola-2' which will include re-recorded versions of their songs like 'Alo' and 'Hariye Tomake.'